STEMS: Spatial-Temporal Enhanced Safe Multi-Agent Coordination for Building Energy Management: Experiments

 \subsection{System Visualization}

 To intuitively understand the spatial and temporal relationships learned by \Name, in this subsection, we inspect the learned building attention weight matrix and temporal attention.
 We randomly select a set of buildings which includes 5 residential, 2 commercial and 1 mixed buildings .
-The building connection weight heatmap (Figure~\ref{fig:spatial_temporal_core}) reveals the learned spatial relationships among the 8 buildings in the multi-building energy management system.
+The building connection weight heatmap in Figure~\ref{fig:spatial_temporal_core} reveals the learned spatial relationships among the 8 buildings in the system.
 The visualization demonstrates a heterogeneous connection pattern with connection weights ranging from 0.008 to 0.731, reflecting \Name's ability to identify coordination opportunities and selective communication strategies.
-The strongest connections emerge between Buildings 3-4 (0.731) and Buildings 1-4 (0.614), indicating critical coordination pairs within the residential cluster that enable effective load balancing through information sharing.
+The strongest connections emerge between Buildings 3-4 with 0.731 and Buildings 1-4 with 0.614, indicating critical coordination pairs within the residential cluster that enable effective load balancing through information sharing.
 Residential buildings show varied connections with moderate to strong relationships, demonstrating selective coordination rather than uniform clustering.
 Commercial buildings exhibit moderate connection at 0.387, while the mixed building serves as a strategic coordination hub with balanced connections to both building types.
 Cross-type connections reveal strategic coordination patterns, with notable links such as Buildings 1-7 at 0.324 and 4-7 at 0.312 enabling load balancing during complementary demand periods.
 The learned connection weights automatically adapt to changing conditions, strengthening connections between buildings that benefit most from coordination while reducing unnecessary communication overhead.